Chorus/Note-Documentation/docs/Reports/ReassessmentReport.md

 id: ReassessmentReport
 title: Reassessment Report
 ---
 Your agency's assessment report template is available for any initial or follow-up assessment session.
-Data from your student’s care plan is automated into the report to ensure accuracy and efficiency.
+Data from your learner’s care plan is automated into the report to ensure accuracy and efficiency.

 1. Click on an Initial Assessment or Follow-up Assessment session.
 2. Tap and hold on Session Details in the header (right click on desktop).